phpMussel/phpMussel/_docs/readme.NL.INCOMPLETE.txt

      identified as non-image files, without scanning them.
 This may reduce processing time and memory usage for attempted uploads of non-image files.
      0 - OFF, 1 - ON.
+ "heuristic" (Categorie)
+ - Heuristic directives for phpMussel.
+   "threshold"
+   - There are certain signatures of phpMussel that are intended to identify suspicious and potentially malicious qualities of files being uploaded without in themselves identifying those files being uploaded specifically as being malicious.
+This "threshold" value tells phpMussel what the maximum total weight of suspicious and potentially malicious qualities of files being uploaded that's allowable is before those files are to be flagged as malicious.
+The definition of weight in this context is the total number of suspicious and potentially malicious qualities identified.
+     By default, this value will be set to 3.
+A lower value generally will result in a higher occurrence of false positives but a higher number of malicious files being flagged, whereas a higher value generally will result in a lower occurrence of false positives but a lower number of malicious files being flagged.
+It's generally best to leave this value at its default unless you're experiencing problems related to it.

                                      ~ ~ ~